atomist-skills/string-replace-skill/README.md

 ## Example

-Using this skill to ensure that the last word of this sentence is always "elephants" the last Commit:  giraffes
+Using this skill to ensure that the last word of this sentence is always "elephants" -  with the last Commit:  giraffes

 ## Configuration